Rideau Hall: The Dufferin wings

-Book-ending the Mappin wing are the Tent Room—used for slightly less formal gatherings—and the Ballroom—the centre of state life at Rideau Hall.
+Book-ending the Mappin wing are the tent room—used for slightly less formal gatherings—and the ballroom—the centre of state life at Rideau Hall.
 It is in the latter space that honours and awards ceremonies take place and members of the Cabinet are sworn in; as such, it is the second most photographed and televised room in Canada, preceded only by the House of Commons.
-The Ballroom is also where ambassadors present their diplomatic credentials and large-scale state dinners are held; some 60,000 meals are served in the Ballroom every year to up to 130 guests per function.
-The room can accomodate 350 people for functions not requiring tables.
-Both the Tent Room and Ballroom were added during the tenure of the Earl of Dufferin.
+The ballroom is also where ambassadors present their diplomatic credentials and large-scale state dinners are held; some 60,000 meals are served in the ballroom every year to up to 130 guests per function.
+The room can accommodate 350 people for functions not requiring tables.
+Both the tent room and ballroom were added during the tenure of the Earl of Dufferin.

-A double-height space, the Ballroom is lined with tall, arched windows placed between rectangular pilasters that are topped with gilt, acanthused capitals.
+A double-height space, the ballroom is lined with tall, arched windows placed between rectangular pilasters that are topped with gilt, acanthused capitals.
 Cable moulding trim surrounds most of the openings and, around the perimeter of the room, at the intersection of walls and ceiling, is a deep and ornate plaster crown moulding formed by a godroon textured frieze and a heavy dentiled bed-mould between layers of talon and gorge mouldings.
 Above this is the Victorian, lacunar, clear span vaulted ceiling, from the centre of which hangs a one-ton chandelier, containing 12,000 pieces of Waterford Crystal, that was presented by the British government on Victoria Day in 1951 as a token of gratitude for Canada's role in World War II.
 The north wall, known as the Sovereign's Wall, is solid and used to display portraits of monarchs or other large paintings.
-Also, in an alcove off the antechamber to the Ballroom is a stained glass window that celebrates the excellence of Canadian performing artists and the establishment of the Governor General's Performing Arts Awards.
+Also, in an alcove off the antechamber to the ballroom is a stained glass window that celebrates the excellence of Canadian performing artists and the establishment of the Governor General's Performing Arts Awards.